🗃️Bibliography

 https://www.ecologie.gouv.fr/sites/default/files/methodo_BEGES_decli_07.pdfarrow-up-right

-ACT Step by Step is aimed at any company that wishes to build and implement an ambitious and concrete low-carbon strategy.
+ACT Step-by-step is aimed at any company that wishes to build and implement an ambitious and concrete low-carbon strategy.
 The approach is divided into 5 major steps:

 • Assessment of the current situation